-If you’re a basic white girl half-aware of internet culture, you may have caught wind of the Hollis Divorce Announcement 2020.
+If you’re half-aware of internet culture you may have caught wind of the Hollis Divorce Announcement 2020.
 If you follow me on Instagram, you know I’ve made it my life’s mission to get to the bottom of it.

 2002: Began dating while both working at Miramax.